 Here you can see the halftone pattern and remember if you are getting the halftone pattern effect too sharp then add more Gaussian Blur to fix it.

-Similarly, paint on the face on a new layer with hard round brush using a face color.
+Now again create a new layer and use this as clipping mask.
+Similarly, paint on the face on a new layer with hard round brush using a color that matches with any face.
 You can retrieve the selection of the lips to make sure that you don’t paint over them.

 Now paint on the hair using the yellow color: